dbann/surveymerge/readme.md

 # Survey Variable Selector & Merge Script Generator

+> ⚠️ **Beta Version - Work in Progress**
+> This tool is currently under active development.
+Features may change and bugs may exist.

 A simple, browser-based tool to help researchers and data analysts select variables from a survey data dictionary and generate data merging scripts.

 This tool is designed to work with a `lookup.csv` file, which acts as a master data dictionary for a project.

+**Note:** Currently, the tool loads **BCS70 (British Cohort Study 1970)** data by default.
+Future versions could be generalised to support other longitudinal studies (e.g., other CLS cohorts like MCS or NCDS, Understanding Society, etc.).

 ---